What should I consider when choosing a therapist in the West Midlands?

 Type of Therapy

-Therapy provides a non-judgemental space for individuals to explore their thoughts and feelings.
+Therapy provides a non-judgmental space for individuals to explore their thoughts and feelings.
 However, although we believe that the therapeutic relationship is key, we are all individuals.
 Although one person's experience of [insert modality] was life-changing, this doesn't mean it will work for the next person.

 The main therapeutic models include: